KrasnitzLab/SCGV/README.md

     source activate aviewer
     ```

-* To start the viewer from project main directory enter into `scgv`
+* To start the viewer from project main directory enter into `cnviewer`
 subdirectory and start `tkmain.py`

     ```bash
-    cd scgv
+    cd cnviewer
     python tkmain.py
     ```